Engineers in the NHS maintain and repair equipment and facilities.

 With experience and further qualifications, engineers can apply for incorporated or chartered status.
 Incorporated and chartered engineers have to keep their skills and knowledge up to date with annual CPD (continuing professional development).
 Each professional institution runs courses, conferences and seminars where engineers can update their skills and network with others.

 - Pay and conditions Expand / Collapse

 Engineers in the NHS are usually paid on the Agenda for Change (AfC) pay system.
 Your precise pay depends on the level of your role, education, experience and level of responsibility.
-If you work in estates support, you could be in a post on AfC bands 1 or 2.
+If you work in estates support, you could start on AfC band 2.
 In estates maintenance, you could be on band 3 or 4.
 With further training and experience, you could apply for more senior positions at bands 5 and above.

 Engineers in the NHS work standard hours of around 37.5 a week.
 They are likely to work shifts including nights and weekends.
 They may be part of an on-call rota for emergency cover.